sbrl/EmbedBox/README.md

 <h4>A full-screen embed</h4>
 <img alt="Screenshot of a full-screen embed" src="https://raw.githubusercontent.com/sbrl/EmbedBox/master/screenshot2.png" />
 </details>

+## Demo
+Check out the demo here: <https://starbeamrainbowlabs.com/embedbox/>

+It will only work for code in my GitHub / GitLab repositories (i.e. repositories under <https://github.com/sbrl/> or <https://gitlab.com/sbrl/>) to discourage hotlinking (see below for instructions to run your own instance!).

 ## System Requirements
  - [PHP](https://php.net/)-enabled web server with a recent version of PHP and write access